benibr/bcc-bioslow/README.md

 ## BCC Block I/O slow request logging

-This tool fits in the collection of [bcc tools](https://github.com/iovisor/bcc) where some script to measure I/O requests already exist.
+A python script using BPF to log I/O latency.

-However `bioslow` lets you specify a threshold and logs all I/O requests which take longer than that.
+This tool fits in the collection of [bcc tools](https://github.com/iovisor/bcc) where some script to measure I/O requests already exist, however `bioslow` lets you specify a threshold and logs all I/O requests which take longer than that.

 ```
 usage: bioslow [-h] [-t THRESHOLD] [-l LOGFILE] [-u {us,ms,s}]